21 Powerful Open-Ended Questions to Develop More Sales Opportunities

 These questions help your buyer think through the arguments in favor of your solution, which is important as the buyer tries to persuade other stakeholders in his or her organization to move forward.

 This is not an exhaustive list, nor should it be used as a checklist, but rather as a guide.
-Realistically, you’ll never have enough time during a normal sales conversation to ask all of these questions.
+Realistically, you’ll never have enough time during a normal sales conversation to ask all of these open-ended questions.
 It’s up to you to develop your own questions or custom tailor the above questions to fit your unique sales situation.

 About David Jacoby